-the other side of fear
+the other side of fear:

 Preview

-‘‘Bang!’: An Unexpected Visitor at the Door
+’: An Unexpected Visitor at the Door

 Change.
-That unwelcome visitor, who at times enters our lives with a loud bang, followed by a cloud of dust.
-Like a sudden wind blast, it’s known to pop the comfy bubble of safety we’ve taken years to build, sending our world crashing down.
-Fourteen years ago, one such visitor forced me to revisit the path I’d assumed lay ahead of me.
-Wake-up call, reality check, redirect—the event didn’t just transform my surroundings; it transformed me.
-Simply put, it changed my relationship with life itself.
+That unwelcome visitor who sometimes bursts into our lives with a loud bang and a cloud of dust.
+Like a sudden gust of wind, it pops the comfy bubble of safety we’ve built over time, sending our world spinning.
+A jolt, a redirect, a reckoning—that’s what happened to me fourteen years ago.
+Quite unexpectedly, the path I'd assumed lay ahead was rewritten.
+That event didn’t just transform my world; it transformed me.

-The Known, from Head to Gut to Heart
+The Knownfrom Head to Gut to Heart

 Wisdom for Good and Not-so-Good Times

-"Life is an adventure.
-We share in its joys and challenges.
-Step up to the plate and show up for the ride—and for each other!"
+Life is an adventure.
+We share its joys and challenges.
+Step up to the plate, show up for the ride, and for each other!

 The Power of Small Steps